wwawrzyniak/APBD_Project/README.md

 # APBD_Project

 ## What is not implemented
-- Prepare a separate project with unit and integration tests for prepared endpoints.
+- Prepare integration tests for prepared endpoints.